How to Format Number to Millions in Excel (6 Easy Ways)

 Different Ways of Excel Number Format Millions

-• After that, drag the Fill Handle down.
+• Drag the Fill Handle down.

-• Now, we can see the formatted number as we wanted.
+• We can see the formatted number.

-3. Paste Special Feature to Format Number to Millions
+Method 3 – Use the Paste Special Feature to Format Number to Millions

 STEPS: